 If you’re looking to buy, an important factor to look at is the number of ‘for sale’ property listings on a website.
 Filter out all ‘under offer’ or ‘sold’ listings and you’ll get a true picture of the volume of available properties for sale.
 While having a bigger pool to pick from doesn’t necessarily mean a site is better, it can help make sure your options aren’t limited.

-Each site has their pros, cons and different features.
+Each property website site has their pros, cons and different features.
 Let’s explore.

 Current number of homes for sale: over 800,000